SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/smartrest-templates.md

 </tr>
 <tr>
 <td align="left">Base Pattern</td>
 <td align="left">Path in a JSON document.
 The base pattern acts as a prefix to all patterns.
-You can enter either a base pattern and add patterns with only the subpath below the base pattern, or enter no base pattern but multiple patterns with the full path.</td>
+You can enter either a base pattern here and add patterns with only the subpath below the base pattern, or leave this field empty and provide patterns with the full path.</td>
 </tr>
 <tr>
 <td align="left">Condition</td>